0xChijioke/quizer/README.md

 - [Privy](https://github.com/Uniswap/v3-sdk) - Simple APIs to manage user data.
 - [Pinata](https://github.com/balancer/balancer-sdk) - Pinata makes it simple to store and retrieve media on IPFS and build social applications with Farcaster.

-Key Features:
+Key Features

-    User-Friendly Quiz Creation:
+User-Friendly Quiz Creation

 📝 Users input quiz questions effortlessly through the intuitive frontend interface, making quiz creation a breeze.

-    Secure Encryption:
+Secure Encryption

-    🔒 Quizer employs state-of-the-art symmetric-key encryption to safeguard quiz content, ensuring utmost privacy and security for users.
+🔒 Quizer employs symmetric-key encryption to safeguard quiz content, ensuring utmost privacy and security for users.

-    Decentralized Storage on IPFS:
+Decentralized Storage on IPFS

 🌐 Encrypted quiz content is securely stored on IPFS, leveraging its decentralized architecture to provide resilience and accessibility.

-    Interactive Presentation:
+Interactive Presentation

 🎉 With the decrypted quiz content in hand, the contract owner can dynamically present quizzes to users via the frontend interface, enhancing engagement and interactivity.